Minnesota Legislative History - Step by Step

 Introduction to Legislative History: An Overview

 The primary sources of information for Minnesota legislative history research are the minutes of legislative committees and the audio and video recordings of House and Senate committee hearings and floor sessions.
-Online access to those recordings is available from House, Senate, and Commission Audio and Video.
+Online access to those recordings is available from the Legislative Media Archive.

 Legislative History Step by Step

 Step 1.
 Find the Minnesota Statute that you want to research.

 If you don't know the statute number, you can find it through a key-word search of the Minnesota Statutes.
 If you already know the statute, find it by statute number.

 Step 2.
 Find the Session Law that created or amended the statute language you are researching.

 If you already know the Session Law number, go to Step 3.